Page Contents

 - proceed north on Spadina Avenue;

-- turn right (east) on Harbord Street;
+- turn right (east) on Willcocks Street;

 - (See the map below for reference.)

-Once you are on Willcocks Street, pull up to the curb, unload your belongings, and then immediately park at a nearby parking lot (such as Grad House – 17 Glen Morris Street, Toronto, ON).
+Once you are on Willcocks Street, pull up to the curb, unload your belongings, and then immediately park at a nearby paid parking lot (such as Grad House – 17 Glen Morris Street, Toronto, ON).

 Do not leave your vehicle unattended.
 NO PARKING is permitted on Willcocks Street.

-Drop-Off Route – Wetmore Hall
+Wetmore Hall

 Wetmore Hall is located at 21 Classic Avenue, Toronto, M5S 2Z3.